-Royal Caribbean cruises from Australia between October and April of each year, as a select number of ships make their way to soak up Australia’s summer sun.
-While here there is a fantastic range of Royal Caribbean South Pacific cruises ranging in duration from 7 to 14 nights as well as Royal Caribbean cruises to New Zealand.
-Within Australia you can cruise to Tasmania and Queensland, or if you’re looking to give Royal Caribbean (or cruising) a try on of Royal Caribbean’s three to four night sampler cruises.
-The majority of these cruises depart out of Sydney, however there are limited cruise departures are also available from Melbourne, Perth and Auckland.
+Royal Caribbean cruises from Australia between October and April of each year, as a select number of ships make their way down-under to soak up Australia’s summer sun.
+While here, there is a fantastic schedule of Royal Caribbean cruises in the South Pacific ranging in duration from 7 to 14 nights as well as cruises to New Zealand.
+Within Australia you can cruise to Tasmania, Queensland or even explore the top or bottom end of Australia.
+If you’re looking to give Royal Caribbean (or cruising) a try, jump on one of Royal Caribbean’s 3 to 4 night sampler cruises.
+The majority of Royal Caribbean’s Australia, New Zealand and South Pacific itineraries depart from Sydney, however limited cruise departures are also available from Perth.

-Local Australian cruises are available onboard one of four entertainment packed ships: Radiance of the Seas, Explorer of the Seas, and the largest ship of any cruise line to visit Australian waters, Ovation of the Seas with it’s newly designed staterooms and ‘wow’ features including a 360 degree view glass capsule.
-Until March 2018 Voyager of the Seas will also be sailing the South Pacific before relocating to hub out of Asia.
+Local Australian Royal Caribbean cruises are available on board one of three entertainment packed ships: regular returnees are Radiance of the Seas and the largest ship of any cruise line to visit Australian waters, Ovation of the Seas with it’s newly designed staterooms and ‘wow’ features including a 360 degree view glass capsule.
+For summer 2019 Voyager of the Seas will also return to cruise Australia and the South Pacific.

 Looking for a bargain?
-View Royal Caribbean Australia cruises under $999.
+View Royal Caribbean cruises within Australia under $999.

 In Asia, Royal Caribbean cruises offer departures from Singapore, Hong Kong, Beijing and Shanghai.
 With a massive number of mini-break 3 to 5 night cruises on offer, Royal Caribbean gives you a fantastic opportunity to tack on a cruise escape to your Asian holiday.
 These short cruises can offer you a taste of Malaysia, a sample of Thailand, an impression of Vietnam and even a snippet of Japan.